- Tried and True Supplements That Maximize Your Workout

 Can regular exercise improve, stop the progression, or even cure arthritis?
 Most researchers who have studied this question now answer no. While exercise for people with arthritis is important for all the reasons just listed, investigators have typically found that exercise training does not improve arthritis but that it does not worsen the disease process either.
 In other words, exercise does not affect the underlying disease state in people with arthritis one way or the other, but does improve many other areas of importance to life quality.

-Dr. Pamela Kovar of Columbia University, for example, randomly divided 102 patients with osteoarthritis of the knee into walking and control groups.
+Dr. Pamela Kovar of Columbia University, for example, carried out a study that randomly divided 102 patients with osteoarthritis of the knee into walking and control groups.
 Those in the walking group walked up to 30 minutes, three times a week, for eight weeks.
-As shown in figure 8.3, the walkers experienced a strong increase in their performance during a six-minute walking test, an effect, says Dr. Kovar, “that was achieved without exacerbating pain or triggering flares.”
+The walkers experienced a strong increase in their performance during a six-minute walking test, an effect, says Dr. Kovar, “that was achieved without exacerbating pain or triggering flares.”
 In other words, those with osteoarthritis became fitter with the exercise program, but their disease was not reversed.

 Other researchers have come to the same conclusion: patients with arthritis are trainable (i.e., they can get stronger and more aerobically fit), and the exercise can be done safely without detrimental effects on the joints.
 However, as emphasized by Dr. Troels Hansen of Herlev University Hospital in Denmark, who measured the influence of exercise training in 75 patients with rheumatoid arthritis over a two-year period, “The results showed no effect of training on the disease activity or on the progression of the disease.”